Welcome — I’m Sarah, a qualified and experienced Counsellor and Clinical Supervisor.

 How often are sessions held?

-Weekly or fortnightly (as agreed), at the same time and on the same weekday.
+Ideally, weekly or fortnightly (as agreed), at the same time and on the same weekday.
+However, I do try to accommodate shift workers on a session by session basis where I can.

 Will I need to agree to a contract?